-Pakistan would always like to bowl first against India as they would not want them to chase — their strong point — and for that Sarfraz Ahmed won the toss and opted to bat.
+Pakistan would always like to bowl first against India as they would not want them to chase — their strong point — and for that Sarfraz Ahmed won the toss and opted to bowl.
 Mohammad Amir and Imad Wasim conceded just 46 in the first ten power-play overs.
-The first of two rain interrutions did hurt Rohit Sharma and Shikhar Dhawan’s momentum.
+The first of the two rain interruptions did hurt Rohit Sharma and Shikhar Dhawan’s momentum.
 It took a full toss by Shadab Khan to dismiss Dhawan, 68 off 65 balls and a risky single to have Sharma on a well played 91 — his best against Pakistan.

 But the real impetus to the innings was provided by Virat Kohli (81 not out off 68 balls with three sixes and six fours) and Yuvraj Singh (32-ball 53 with 8x4s and a six) as both added 93 off just 59 balls.
 But both were indebted to Pakistan fielders, Yuvraj dropped on eight by Hasan Ali off Shadab while Kohli was let off on 43 by substitute Fahim Ashraf off Wahab Riaz.
 Both punished bowlers in the slog overs, scoring 72 in the last four overs.
 Hardik Pandya smashed three sixes in Imad Wasim’s last over of the innings.

-Pakistan’s best chance was on Duck-worth Lewis, needing to reach 103 without loss in the 20 overs which constituted a match,.
+Pakistan’s best chance was on Duck-worth Lewis, needing to reach 103 without loss in the 20 overs which constituted a match.
 Rain did come but for a short while, revising the target from 324 in 48 to 289 in 41.
-It proved beyond their reach with Indian seamer Unesh Yadav (3-30), Bhuvneshwar Kumar (1-23), Hardik Pandya (2-43) and Ravindra Jadeja (2-48) bowled superbly to contain Pakistan to 164.
+It proved beyond their reach with Indian seamer Umesh Yadav (3-30), Bhuvneshwar Kumar (1-23), Hardik Pandya (2-43) and Ravindra Jadeja (2-48) bowled superbly to contain Pakistan to 164.

-So Pakistan are left to play South Africa in a must win game, also at Edgbaston on Wednesday.
+So Pakistan are left to play South Africa in a must-win game, also at Edgbaston on Wednesday.